JohnCoene/firebase/docs/guide/config.md

 `firebase_config` function or by setting environment variables.

 === "Environment Variables"
+	Set the following environment variables:

 	- `FIREBASE_API_KEY`
 	- `FIREBASE_PROJECT_ID`
 	- `FIREBASE_AUTH_DOMAIN`
 	- `FIREBASE_STORAGE_BUCKET`
 	- `FIREBASE_APP_ID`

+	These can be placed in your `.Renviron`, the easiest way to do so is with `usethis::edit_r_environ()`
 === "Config file"
 	```r
 	firebase::firebase_config(